louiswillems/louiswillems.github.io/_posts/2019-05-14-Scatter plot for text data (BigQuery).md

 HTML(html)
 ```
 <br>
 spaCy introduces a novel tokenization algorithm, that gives a better balance between performance, ease of definition, and ease of alignment into the original string.
-You can see the parsed text column and the text is tokenized after lemmetization and stemming.
 <br>
 <br>
 <br>
 <img height="670" width="1000" class="center" class="progressiveMedia-image js-progressiveMedia-image" data-src="/public/saq_predictionsmodels.JPG" src="/public/german_scattertext.JPG">

-<em><a href="https://storage.googleapis.com/app-praticadr-static/german_text_analytics.html" target="_blank">Interact with the scatter plot</a>
+<em><a href="https://storage.googleapis.com/app-praticadr-static/german_text_analytics.html" target="_blank">Interact with the scatterplot</a>
 <em>
 <br>
 <br>

 ## Conclusion
 It is the words at the top left and bottom right which show the key differences between the most and least reads news articles.
-This tool can be used to create more effective content marketing strategies, inform future content marketing development and also can help to remove or change some keywords from headlines.
+This tool can be used to create more effective content marketing strategies, inform future content marketing development and also can help to remove/replace some keywords from headlines.